GaneshChandra11/EV_Analysis_Resume_challange-12/README.md

 🔹 Regional Success: Goa boasts the highest EV penetration rate at 18%, with Maharashtra and Karnataka following closely.<br/>
 🔹 Infrastructure Growth: Maharashtra leads in public charging station infrastructure, supporting the state's strong EV adoption.<br/>
 🔹 Top Performing States: Maharashtra and Karnataka stand out with nearly 3 lakh EVs sold, reflecting their strong market performance and penetration rates.<br/>

+𝐑𝐞𝐜𝐨𝐦𝐦𝐞𝐧𝐝𝐚𝐭𝐢𝐨𝐧𝐬:<br/>
+ ↪Leverage Government Subsidies<br/>
+ ↪Target High-Potential States<br/>
+ ↪Tailor Marketing for Indian Consumers<br/>
+ ↪Invest in Infrastructure for Future Growth<br/>
+ ↪Invest in R&D for Technology Advancements<br/>

+ I'd love to hear your feedback, questions, or insights!
+Feel free to explore and connect with me.
+MailId: ganeshchandra.cs.it@gmail.com